Indianapolis Motor Speedway: Early history

 Indianapolis businessman Carl G. Fisher first envisioned building the speedway in 1905 after assisting friends racing in France and seeing that Europe held the upper hand in automobile design and craftsmanship.
 Fisher began thinking of a better means of testing cars before delivering them to consumers.
 At the time, racing was just getting started on horse tracks and public roads.
 Fisher noticed how dangerous and ill-suited the makeshift courses were for racing and testing.
 He also argued that spectators did not get their money's worth, as they were able to get only a brief glimpse of cars speeding down a linear road.

 Fisher proposed building a circular track 3 to 5 mi long with smooth 100–150 ft surfaces.
 Such a track would give manufacturers a chance to test cars at sustained speeds and give drivers a chance to learn their limits.
 Fisher predicted speeds could reach up to 120 mph on a 5 mi course.
 He visited the Brooklands circuit outside London in 1907, and after viewing the banked layout, it solidified his determination to build the speedway.
-With dozens of car makers and suppliers in Indiana, Fisher proclaimed, "Indianapolis is going to be the world's greatest center of horseless carriage manufacturer, what could be more logical than building the world's greatest racetrack right here?"
+With dozens of car makers and suppliers in Indiana, Fisher proclaimed, "Indianapolis is going to be the world's greatest center of horseless carriage manufacturing; what could be more logical than building the world's greatest racetrack right here?"